ocrdu/arduino-webinterface-sse/README.md

-An implementation of a web interface for an Arduino Nano 33 IoT based on SSE
+## An implementation of a web interface for an Arduino Nano 33 IoT based on SSE

 This web interface communicates with the Arduino using GET/HEAD/POST requests in one direction, and SSE in the other direction.

+The Arduino serves as both a web server and a websocket server.

+### Notes:

 Uses https://github.com/adamvr/arduino-base64 for base64 decoding.